Anonymous6281/composer-assistant-anonymous/README.md

 # composer-assistant-anonymous
 Source code for training and evaluating Composer's Assistant neural net models.
 For the test set for our paper, see the releases.

+Please watch this video for audio examples and to learn how Composer's Assistant works: https://www.youtube.com/watch?v=S9KdNztChx0

 **Requirements**

 You will need to have python 3.6+ as well as the following python packages installed to run this code: